State of the Plate 2025

 Take care of your employees and they will take care of your guests.

-Get involved in community, people tend to support those who give back.
+Get involved in the community, people tend to support those who give back.

 Invest in training and marketing.